dustyw0lf/linc/README.md

 - Using [ptrace(2)](https://man7.org/linux/man-pages/man2/ptrace.2.html) to stop a forked process, overwrite its RIP register with shellcode, and then resume it.

 ## Usage
-Add `linc` as a dependency to your Rust
+Add `linc` as a dependency to your Rust project
 ```bash
 cargo add --git https://github.com/dustyw0lf/linc.git
 ```